synapsecns/synapse-contracts/contracts/router/docs/README.md

 1. SDK calls `synapseRouterV2.getDestinationAmountOut()` method on the destination chain.
    > This passes list of symbols from step 1, list of amounts in from step 2, and `tokenOut` to `SynapseRouterV2`.
 2. `SynapseRouterV2` fetches the token addresses and respective fee amounts from the supported `BridgeModule` contracts.
+It also gets the list of actions for every bridge token, that could be performed atomically after the bridging to the destination chain.
+   > For example, the only possible post-bridge action for `nUSD` token on Ethereum Mainnet is "Remove Liquidity", while for `nUSD` token on other chains it is "Swap".
 3. `SwapQuoterV2` is called with to determine the best quote between every bridge token in the list and `tokenOut`.
    > - `SwapQuoterV2` checks only bridge token's "whitelisted destination pool" for the best quote.
    > - Amount after the bridge fee is used as the initial token amount for the quote.